wangyi-fudan/wyhash/README.md

 Updated to version 2
 ----
 Dear user and developers, based on recent discussions with @leo-yuriev on issue 15, I decide to upgrade wyhash to version 2 draft.
-Version 2 provide better security against intended attacks without any compromise of speed.
+Version 2 provide better security against intended attacks without obvious compromise of speed.

 My deep worry on this upgrade is the split of wyhash ecosystem since many language binding have been developed.
 However, my goal is to build an ultimate hash function for human.
 Come on with me, we are young!